-As set out in Section 2, relevant air quality criteria are derived from the Development Consent and EPL conditions.

-The Development Consent and EPL conditions require the management, monitoring and reporting of dust deposition and particulate matter emissions from the CGM.
+As set out in Section 2, air quality criteria for regulatory compliance are primarily defined in the Development Consent and EPL conditions.
+The Development Consent and EPL conditions also require the management, monitoring and reporting of dust deposition and particulate matter emissions from the CGO.

-In accordance with Development Consent Condition 6.1(a) all reasonable and feasible avoidance and mitigation measures will be undertaken so that particulate matter emissions generated by the CGM do not cause exceedances of the criteria in Tables 2, 3 and 4 at any residence on privately-owned land.
-Particulate matter and deposited dust emissions can be defined as follows:
+In accordance with DA14/98 condition 6.1(a), all reasonable and feasible avoidance and mitigation measures are applied so that particulate matter emissions generated by the CGO do not cause exceedances of the criteria in Tables 2, 3 and 4 at any residence on privately-owned land.
+Particulate matter and deposited dust emissions are defined as:

-- TSP total suspended particulate matter refers to all suspended particles in the air.
-In practice, the upper size range is typically 30 micrometres (μm) - 50 μm (PEL, 2013); - PM10 refers to all particles with equivalent aerodynamic diameters of less than 10 μm, that is, all particles that behave aerodynamically in the same way as spherical particles with a unit density (PEL, 2013); and - dust deposition (deposited matter) this term describes any particulate matter that falls out from suspension in the atmosphere.
+- TSP (total suspended particulate) refers to all suspended particles in the air.
+In practice, the upper size range is typically 30 micrometres (μm) 50 μm (PEL, 2018); - PM10 refers to all particles with equivalent aerodynamic diameters of less than 10 μm, that is, all particles that behave aerodynamically in the same way as spherical particles with diameters less than 10 μm and with a unit density (PEL, 2018); - PM{2.5} refers to all particles with equivalent aerodynamic diameters of less than 2.5 μm, that is, all particles that behave aerodynamically in the same way as spherical particles with diameters less than 2.5 μm and with a unit density (PEL, 2018); and - dust deposition (deposited matter) this term describes any particulate matter that falls out from suspension in the atmosphere.
 This measurement is usually expressed in units of mass per area per time (e.g. grams per square metre per month [g/m2/month]).